Salisbury-University/textual/README.md

 ## Current Status

+### **Sprint One**: 30 January 2023 - 19 February 2023

+    As we move into COSC426, we are looking more at polishing the code written and parts of the project that we worked on last semester.
+We will also be using GitHub more effectively to track our progress on the projects tab and issues.
+To see the status of any portion of the project, view the project board.

+    This sprint in particular we will be focused on cleaning up and getting refamiliarized with the code base, since it has been several weeks since we have worked on the project.
+Members of the team will continue where they left off in December in order to polishh the website - specifically the backend - for a more streamlined experience for the user.
+This includes a fleshed out search page in addition to more tutorials.
+There will be additional work on the various analysis tools.

 ### **COSC425 Final Presentation/Post Sprint Three**

     We were sucessful in completing our third sprint goals.
 We have a working website which